telugudevopsguru/aws-zero-to-hero/README.md

 ----
 ### What is Parameter Store?

-- **Parameter Store** is a secure AWS service that provides hierarchical storage for configuration data and secrets management.
+- AWS Systems Manager **Parameter Store** is a secure service for managing configuration values, secrets, and passwords as key-value pairs.
-- It allows you to store and manage configuration data such as database strings, passwords, API keys, and other sensitive information.

 ### Creating the Parameter Store